Escaping from an attractor: Importance sampling and rest points I: Qualitative properties of schemes based on subsolutions

-It will turn out that to overcome the difficulties introduced by the rest point one must do a much better job of approximating the optimal change of measure than is possible based just on a time and $\varepsilon$-independent subsolution.
+It will turn out that to overcome the difficulties introduced by the rest point, one must do a much better job of approximating the optimal change of measure than is possible based just on a time and $\varepsilon$-independent subsolution.
 However, it also turns out that the additional accuracy is needed only near the rest point, where in fact explicit time and $\varepsilon $-dependent solutions can be found.
 These are then combined with the simple time-independent subsolution based on the quasipotential to produce schemes that are nearly optimal and which protect against both sources of significant variance.
 An overview of the construction of such schemes is the topic of the next section.

-\section{Combining subsolutions with a refined local analysis: the linear problem}
+\section{Combining subsolutions with a refined local analysis: The linear problem}

-In this section we combine a local analysis that produces a time and $\varepsilon$-dependent scheme near the rest point with a scheme based on the quasipotential elsewhere.
+In this section we combine a local analysis that produces a time and \mbox{$\varepsilon$-dependent} scheme near the rest point with a scheme based on the quasipotential elsewhere.
 There are of course few process models and problems for which the related HJB equation can be solved explicitly.
-However, a class of processes where this is possible are the Gauss-Markov models, i.e., SDEs with drift that is linear in the state and constant diffusion matrix.
+However, a class of processes where this is possible are the Gauss--Markov models, that is, SDEs with drift that is linear in the state and constant diffusion matrix.
 For these processes and for terminal conditions of the appropriate form, both the limit ($\varepsilon=0$) PDE and the prelimit ($\varepsilon>0$) PDE have an explicit solution that can be expressed in terms of the value function of a linear-quadratic regulator (LQR) control problem.

-Our ultimate approach to the construction of importance sampling schemes is suggested by Figure \ref{fig:localization2}.
+Our ultimate approach to the construction of importance sampling schemes is suggested by Figure~\ref{fig:localization2}.
 The problem of interest is of the form (\ref{Eq:EstimationTargetSmooth1}) or an analogous problem involving escape from $\mathcal{D}$ prior to $T$.
 The particular problem will fix the boundary and terminal conditions on $[0,T]\times\partial\mathcal{D}$ and $\{T\}\times\mathcal{D}$.
-In the figure, we are interesting in estimating the exit probability
+In the figure, we are interested in estimating the exit probability

-where $0$ is the rest point and $\mathcal{D}=(-A_{1},A_{2})$ with $A_{1} ,A_{2}>0$.
+where $0$ is the rest point and $\mathcal{D}=(-A_{1},A_{2})$ with $A_{1},A_{2}>0$.